rafaelherik/python-api-in-containers/SOLUTION.md

 ## First impressions

-When running the API's I've experienced an incompatibility between pytorch cpu only libraris with Apple M3 processor.

-I've checked the official documentation and I could not find the specific **torch**+cpu ([PyTorch](https://pytorch.org)) packages for ARM architecture.
-Then I've used a **GPU** package with the same version to run the API's locally.
-I've tested in and64 VM and the +CPU packages are running fine.
-I will continue the solution using the GPU packages.
+During the initial API run, I encountered an incompatibility issue between PyTorch +CPU libraries and the Apple M3 processor.
+Upon consulting the official documentation, I discovered that there were no specific Torch+CPU packages available for the ARM architecture.
+Therefore, I opted to use GPU packages of the same version for local API testing.
+Subsequently, I confirmed that the +CPU packages function correctly on an x86_64 VM.
+Henceforth, I will proceed with the solution using the GPU packages.

-When installing the +cpu package it could not be found on the public index, then I've used the Pytorch repository to download the specific versions(https://download.pytorch.org/whl/cpu).
+When attempting to install the +CPU package from the public index, it was not available.
+As an alternative, I downloaded the specific versions directly from the PyTorch repository (https://download.pytorch.org/whl/cpu).

-To run the backend API I've added two new files to be easier to manage multiple indexes dependencies, as it's not recommended to add the "--extra-index-urls" to prevent malicious code from packages on public source with the same name and version of packages on private soruce, I've spllited thre requirements in two files, and the script will help to manage the installation:
+To facilitate the installation of backend APIs, I introduced two new files for managing multiple index dependencies.
+It's advisable not to use "--extra-index-urls" to avoid potential risks of including malicious code from public sources with identical package names and versions as those from private sources.
+Consequently, I divided the requirements into two files.
+Below are the scripts to aid installation:

 - build.sh - Install dependencies from multiple sources.

-- run.sh - Install dependencies and start the API.
+- run.sh - Call the ./build.sh and start the API.

-To run locally I've used Python3.10 due some dependencies limitations.
+To run locally, I've used Python 3.10 due to some limitations in the dependencies.

 ## New Backend API